 3) Perspective-Building Relationships: Students form relationships with community partners outside of their classroom to gain new perspectives on local and/or global issues.
 Encountering viewpoints that differ from one’s own is a vital part of a liberal arts education.

-We are always looking for ways we can grow and expand our work in Hartford and would love to hear from you about how you want to be a part of the community of people working for change in the city.
+We are always looking for ways we can grow and expand our work in Hartford and would love to hear from you about how you want to be a part of this work.
 Contact Director Erica Crowley to find out more about how to get involved.